typeworld/typeworld/documentation.md

 ## Benefits

-In summary, the technology provides the following benefits over existing technology:
+In summary, the technology provides the following benefits over established font download conduct:

 ### Benefits For Users

-* One-click font installation directly from inside the browser, given that the end user has installed the Type.World App once
+* One-click font installation triggered directly from inside the browser, given that the end user has installed the Type.World App once
 * Organizing font subscriptions from different publishers in a central Type.World user account.
 This user account can be automatically synchronized to another computer’s Type.World App that’s connected to the same user account (like a work station computer and a laptop for traveling).
-Only the subscriptions are synchronized, and not the installation status of each font.
+For the time being, only the subscriptions are synchronized, and not the installation status of each font.
 Because seat allowances for commercial font subscriptions are expected to be limited, automatically activating fonts on a second synchronized computer is problematic and not currently planned.
 Instead, users can organize fonts into collections and activate/deactivate them on separate computers as needed.
 * Restoring font subscriptions after a computer has crashed or got lost is as easy as logging back into the Type.World user account in the app.
 The whole process of archiving and backing up purchased fonts disappears and the time needed to restore a complete work environment after an operating reinstallation is reduced dramatically in regards to the fonts.
-In that sense, in terms of user experience, the Type.World technology mimicks the behaviours of modern day app stores where all previously purchased apps are readily available for installation on a new machine with one click, except that the Type.World technology doesn’t get itself involved in the selling part.
+In that sense, in terms of user experience, the Type.World technology mimicks the behaviours of modern day app stores where all previously purchased apps are readily available for installation on a new machine with one click, except that the Type.World technology doesn’t get itself involved in the selling part like an app store does.
 * Users may invite other users to share font subscriptions from within the app
-* Installation of font updates is as easy as following the notification in the operating system to trigger the font update.
+* Installation of font updates is as easy as following the notification via the operating system to trigger the font update.
 However, fonts will never be installed fully automatically, although this might be an option for the future, because in a professional workflow the designers need to be fully aware of the possibility that the fonts’ metrics may have changed which might mess with their documents.
 Therefore, font updates will come only as notifications and need to be explicitly triggered by the user.

 ### Benefits For Publishers